 I communicate with the Committee of Management regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that I identify during my audit.

-I declare that I am an approved auditor, a member of The Institute of Chartered Accountants in Australia and hold a current Public Practice Certificate.
+I declare that I am an auditor registered under the RO Act 2009.
+I am a member of The Institute of Chartered Accountants in Australia and hold a current Public Practice Certificate.